-Cainiao Network’s logistics data platform and global fulfilment network primarily leverages the capacity and capabilities of logistics partners.
+Cainiao Network’s logistics data platform and global fulfillment network primarily leverage the capacity and capabilities of logistics partners.
 It offers domestic and international one-stop-shop logistics services and supply chain management solutions, fulfilling various logistics needs of merchants and consumers at scale, serving the digital economy and beyond.
-It facilitates the digitalization of the entire warehousing, fulfilment, and delivery processes, thereby improving efficiency across the logistics value chain.
+It facilitates the digitalization of the entire warehousing, fulfillment, and delivery processes, thereby improving efficiency across the logistics value chain.

 - Consumer Services

-The company offers mobile and online technology for enhancing efficiency, effectiveness, and convenience of consumer services for both service providers and customers.
-The company’s technology – Ele.me – is a leading on-demand delivery and local services platform, developed to enable consumers to order food and beverages through a mobile app anytime and anywhere.
+The company offers mobile and online technology for enhancing the efficiency, effectiveness, and convenience of consumer services for both service providers and customers.
+The company’s technology – Ele. me – is a leading on-demand delivery and local services platform developed to enable consumers to order food and beverages through a mobile app anytime and anywhere.
 Koubei is a leading restaurant and local services guide platform for in-store consumption.
-Fliggy is a leading online travel platform, providing comprehensive services for consumer’s travel needs.
+Fliggy is a leading online travel platform, providing comprehensive services for consumers’ travel needs.

-Alibaba Cloud is global Infrastructure-as-a-Service (IaaS) player, and was also China’s largest provider of public cloud services in terms of revenue in 2018, including Platform-as-a-Service (PaaS).
-Alibaba Cloud offers a complete suite of cloud services, including elastic computing, database, storage, network virtualization services, large scale computing, security, big data analytics, a machine learning platform, and IoT services.
+Alibaba Cloud is a global Infrastructure-as-a-Service (IaaS) player and was also China’s largest provider of public cloud services in terms of revenue in 2018, including Platform-as-a-Service (PaaS).
+Alibaba Cloud offers a complete suite of cloud services, including elastic computing, database, storage, network virtualization services, large-scale computing, security, big data analytics, a machine learning platform, and IoT services.

 Digital media and entertainment is a natural extension of the company’s strategy to capitalize on consumption volume beyond its core commerce businesses.
 Insights the company gains from its commerce business and proprietary data technology enable it to deliver relevant digital media and entertainment content to consumers.
 The strategy helps to deliver a superior entertainment experience, increases customer loyalty, return on investment for enterprises, and improves monetization for content providers.

-- In March 2019, Amap became the largest provider of mobile digital map, navigation, and real-time traffic information in China, which is used by monthly active users in.
-Amap provides these services to end users directly and operates a leading open platform in China that powers major mobile apps in different sectors, including for food delivery, ride service, taxi-hailing, and social networking with big data-enabled digital mapping technology.
+- In March 2019, Amap became the largest provider of mobile digital maps, navigation, and real-time traffic information in China, which is used by monthly active users.
+A map provides these services to end-users directly and operates a leading open platform in China that powers major mobile apps in different sectors, including food delivery, ride service, taxi-hailing, and social networking with big data-enabled digital mapping technology.
 In addition, Amap offers digital map data, navigation software, and real-time traffic information to international and domestic automobile manufacturers and aftermarket consumers in China.

 - DingTalk was the largest business efficiency app in China by monthly active users in March 2019.
-Dingtalk is a digital working platform that serves enterprises and organizations of various types and sizes with unified communication services, intelligent mobile workplaces, and network collaboration services.
-Through both PC and mobile devices, DingTalk provides a unified interface for communications in different forms such as text messages, photos, audio, videos and email, workflow managements and network collaborations.
+DingTalk is a digital working platform that serves enterprises and organizations of various types and sizes with unified communication services, intelligent mobile workplaces, and network collaboration services.
+Through both PC and mobile devices, DingTalk provides a unified interface for communications in different forms such as text messages, photos, audio, videos, email, workflow management, and network collaborations.

 - Digital payment services – Alipay – is a leading global third-party mobile payment platform.
 Through Alipay, Ant Financial offers digital payment processing services predominantly to online and offline merchants and consumers globally.